keejelo/c_cpp_and_winapi_wrappers/files/win32/controls/README.txt

 Written in C code for simplicity, not using C++ classes etc.
 Hope this can help someone :)

 TODO: Add more controls and wrappers.
-Also wrapper for Common controls eventually.
+Common controls.